Security For Bikes

 Shackle Material: Boron alloy steel

-Details for the Squire Eiger Mini:
+Details for the Squire Matterhorn Mini:

 Mechanism: Disc tumbler mechanism

-Shackle: Hardened steel, plastic covered
+Shackle: Hardened steel, rubber covered

 Details for the Squire SHCB65: